andres-ardila-globant/base-nestjs/README.md

 ### Other general configurations:

-- Include Prettier Plugins in .eslint: plugin:@typescript-eslint, By Default is .eslintrc NO Prettier Tool
+- Google Typescript Style - GTS: Prettier and Eslint with some rules in 0 for nest.
+More information: .eslintrc.json